browndeer/coprthr/doc/coprthr_primer/coprthr_primer_hello_stdcl.md

 ~~~

 Next, we need host-code to run on the CPU and manage the execution on the GPU.
-The host code below contains everything needed to executute the above kernel.
+The host code below contains everything needed to execute the above kernel.
 By using STDCL this program is many times smaller than what would be required
 to use OpenCL directly, and its also a lot simpler based on the use of better
 syntax and semantics.